-Automating processes and increasing business agility are the main goals in most telecom digital transformation projects.
-Tools such as self-service portals and omnichannel commerce and care solutions are the next most common aims, arising from an understanding of the need to empower increasingly demanding customers who want high-speed mobile Internet and convenient shopping for digital services without the need to contact a customer service agent.
+Automating processes and increasing business agility are the main goals in most telecom 5G digital transformation projects.
+Tools such as self-service portals, omnichannel commerce and care solutions are the next most common aims, arising from the need to empower increasingly demanding customers who want high-speed mobile Internet and a more convenient shopping experience for digital services without the need to actually contact a customer service agent.

 Laid out in black and white, these goals look straightforward.
-But it takes time to transform a business and associated IT in order to meet those expectations.
+But it takes time to perform a digital network transformation in a business and associated IT in a way to fully meet these expectations.

 Telecom Business Transformation

-For CSPs, this means implementing omnichannel, sales and marketing solutions to ensure a seamless customer experience that simultaneously allow them to analyze customer data in real time and make personalized offers – all in a way that is open to collaboration with partners and allows them to offer unique digital services that differentiates them from their competition.
+For CSPs, digital transformation and 5G means implementing omnichannel sales and marketing solutions to ensure a seamless customer experience that simultaneously allows operators to analyze customer data in real time and create personalized, well-tailored offers – all in a way that is open to collaboration with partners and allows them to offer unique digital services, which could differentiate them from the competition.

 BSS/OSS systems also have a major role to play, offering re-usable components and a reduction in the number of IT tools required.
-With certain elements (service blocks, product offers, processes and software) re-usable across multiple geographical regions, CSPs are able optimize costs and save a significant amount of time.
-In short, telecoms companies are seeking to consolidate and simplify the multiple software stacks they have built over the years, so they can support new business processes (such as omnichannel) and network technologies (SFN/NFV), and gain the speed and agility that they now require.
+With certain elements (such as service blocks, product offers, processes and software) re-usable across multiple geographical regions, telecom operators can optimize costs and save a significant amount of time.
+In short, telcos are seeking to consolidate and simplify the multiple software stacks they have built over the years, so they can support new business processes (such as omnichannel) and network technologies (SFN/NFV), and therefore gain the speed and agility that they require.